theodds/CausalBNP/README.md

     missing data (Chapter 11).
 -   Dirichlet process observed data models for binary outcomes subject to non-monotone missingness (Chapter 12).
--   Dirichlet process mixture models for mediation analysis with continuous outcomes (Chapter 13).
 -   Bayesian additive regression tree models for mediation analysis, assuming both a continuous mediator and a continuous outcome (Chapter 14).
 -   A DDP-GP model for semicompeting risks (Chapter 15).

-__Currently missing models used in the book are:__
+## Methods That Will Be Added Later

+We are currently working to add illustrations of the following approaches:

 -   Dependent Dirichlet process mixtures of Gaussian process (DDP-GP) models for causal inference (Chapter 10).
 -   The enriched Dirichlet process mixture model for causal inference with missing covariates, with continuous outcomes (Chapter 11).
+-   Dirichlet process mixture models for mediation analysis with continuous outcomes (Chapter 13).

+The material for Chapter 13 will be added shortly after this website goes live, and a more advanced package for implementing EDPs is also being actively developed.

 # Future Plans